-- Does our employee benefits package satisfy your expectations as employee privileges from our organisation?
+- Does our employee benefits package satisfy your expectations as employee privileges from our organization?

-- Are you satisfied with our equipments and tools at your disposal?
+- Are you satisfied with the equipments and tools at your disposal?

 - How would you define your relationship with your other team members in a word or two?

-- Would you recommend your other friends, family or acquaintances to join our organisation?
+- Would you recommend your other friends, family or acquaintances to join our organization?

-- Would you like it if I organise these 1 on 1 meetings’ on a regular basis?
+- Would you like it if I organize these 1 on 1 meetings’ on a regular basis?

 - Questions for wrapping your 1-on-1 meeting on a positive note

 Always wrap up your one on one meetings on a positive note.
 Remember to appreciate your employees for their time and efforts.
 Here, you can ask them for their feedback regarding the meeting.
-Based on these feedbacks you can further conduct future 1:1 meetings more efficiently and strengthen your position as a great manager.
+Based on this feedback you can further conduct future 1:1 meetings more efficiently and strengthen your position as a great manager.